Sleepy-Panda/FeeshNotifier/docs/Future ideas & requests.md

 ## Party commands

 - Commands should have a cooldown so people do not spam.
-- Triggers from pchat only.
+- Triggers from pchat only so Vadim does not mute people for spamming in gchat :skull:
 - Ability to disable commands in settings.
 - Does not trigger if the overlay is disabled in settings.